Campus Improvement Plan

 Problem Statements Identifying Family and Community Engagement Needs

 Problem Statement 1: We believe that when families are aware, know what their student is learning, and how to support their students, we will see an improvement in all learning outcomes.
-Root Cause: Parents are not comfortable or do not have the knowledge on how to best support their student at home.
-There's a need to increase school/home partnerships and communication.

-Problem Statement 2: In this current economy, many of our parents are working two jobs.
-Root Cause: It's harder for parents to attend school functions because if they miss work, it would highly impact their family living situation and health.
+Root Cause: It's challenging for parents to attend school functions because if they miss work, it would highly impact their finances, family living situation, and health.

 Goal 1: Student Achievement